oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-soa-domain/docs-source/enablingT3.md

     ![New Channel 2](images/soa_server1_t3_newchannel2.jpg)

-7. Perform step 3 to 6 for all managed servers in soa_cluster.
-When creating Network Channel for other managed servers, make sure to use same values as for all parameters including "Network Channel Name".
+7. Perform step 3 to 6 for all Managed Servers in soa_cluster.
+When creating Network Channel for other Managed Servers, make sure to use same values as for all parameters including "Network Channel Name".

 8. To activate these changes, in the Change Center of the Administration Console, click **Activate Changes**.